 It’s empty at this side of the mall.
 And if it’s an off day, it’s quiet in addition to being clean and comfortable.

 That, along with the amiable staff makes this new restaurant in Cameron Highlands a wonderful stop on a rainy day.
-Although we dare say that the bak kut teh in Ipoh is much better!
+But we still feel that the bak kut teh in Ipoh is much better!

 - Address: Lot G-18(B), Cameron Square, Jalan Aranda Nova, Greencow, 39100 Brinchang, Pahang